mmettler21/political_analysis/README.md

 ## Quotes counting

-A part of the story told by our data is taken from the study of two newspapers, the New York Times and Fox news, from which the occurrences of quotations made by each newspaper was analysed. <br>
+In this section, we are going to focus on the occurrences of quotations in each newspaper. <br>
 To begging with, the data showed that the New York Times had more quotations available in the Quotebank dataset than Fox news.
 The number of quotations found for the New York Times was of 894838 quotes compared to 708383 for Fox News. <br>
 Then, by searching for some topics where it is known republicans and democrats have opposing opinions, the occurrences of certain topic-related quotations were analysed for each newspaper. <br>
 This choice of quotations was done thanks to a selection of words that usually are employed when talking about the chosen topics.
 Besides, each word was mapped to the same, normalized form, by stripping affixes (words stemming) whenever possible.
 This allowed to cover a higher range of quotations that could be related to the chosen topics of immigration, terrorism, climate change, abortion, religion, racism. <br>